 Assessment: (i) short assignments and (ii) evidencing application of learning to the job

-The preparation of the MBA and Manager du International Business from PPA and MIM from NBUC.
+The preparation of the MBA and Manager du International Business from PPA.
 Students need to prepare and submit:

 (ii) a Portfolio of evidence.

 The Portfolio of evidence should be compiled during Stage 1 and 2, with evidence demonstrating the knowledge, skills and behaviour outcomes (KSBs).
 Evidence can be in the form of reports, minutes, emails, stakeholder/customer comments, performance reviews, presentations etc. This list is not exhaustive.
 The portfolio must have a minimum of one piece of evidence that demonstrates each required KSB of the standard.
 Evidence must be holistically mapped against the KSBs.